The Monadic Grzegorczyk Logic: Monadic Grz

-Observe that $x_\infty$ is not an $R$-maximal point of a clopen subset of $X$.
+\end{exm} Observe that $x_\infty$ is not an $R$-maximal point of any clopen subset of $X$.
 We conclude this section by giving an example of a descriptive \textbf{MGrz}-frame $(X,R,E)$, a clopen subset $U$ of $X$, and $x\in\textbf{max}_R U$ such that $E_Q[x]$ properly contains $E[x]$.